-Have you heard of class rank but aren’t sure what it is?
-Do you want to know why class rank is important and how to find what your class rank is?
-What is a good class rank?
+Have you heard of class rank but aren't sure what it is?
+Maybe you want to know why class rank is important or how you can figure out what a good class rank is.
+And, by the way, what is a good class rank?

-Read on to learn about what class rank is, how schools determine it, and how it’s important for your future.
+We have answers to all these questions!
+Read on to learn what class rank is, how schools calculate it, and how it's important for your future.

 What Is Class Rank?

 Class rank is a way to see how your academic achievements measure up to those of your classmates.

 Your class rank is determined by comparing your GPA to the GPA of people in the same grade as you.
 So, if you are a junior and your high school has 500 juniors, each of them will receive a number, 1-500, with the person who has the highest GPA ranked #1.
 If there are 500 people in your class and your class rank is 235, then 234 of your classmates have a higher GPA than you, 265 classmates have a lower GPA than you, and you are in the top half of your class.

 Class rank is reevaluated each grading period, whether that is semesters or trimesters at your school.
 So, every time new grades are added to transcripts, class rankings are updated and your rank may go up or down.

 All class ranking methods involve assigning each student a number based on how their GPA compares to that of their classmates.
 However, there are several different ways to measure class rank.